 In fiscal year 2020, our operating income and operating income margin were \$432.7 million and 14.8%, respectively, compared with \$351.2 million and 13.4%, respectively, in fiscal year 2019.
-The increases in operating income and operating income margin were primarily due to contributions from our DSA and Manufacturing segments and lower acquisition related costs compared to the corresponding period in 2019, partially offset by lower RMS operating income and operating income and operating income amortization of intangible assets related to our recent acquisitions of HemaCare and Cellero.
+The increases in operating income and operating income margin were primarily due to contributions from our DSA and Manufacturing segments and lower acquisition related costs compared to the corresponding period in 2019, partially offset by lower RMS operating income and operating income margin due to the impact of the COVID-19 pandemic, as well as increased amortization of intangible assets related to our recent acquisitions of HemaCare and Cellero.